admin

 1.35 infinity

-Section 23 (last updated the 1.12.2021 Eternity The ontological incorporation of one concept onto the other requires acquaintance with the ultimate principles of space and time.
-Eternity and infinity constitutes the ultimatum of spacetime.
-It is first important to delve into the logic of eternity as related to infinity in order to understand the following …
+Section 23 (first updated 1.12.2021 Eternity The ontological incorporation of one concept into another requires acquaintance with the ultimate principles of space and time.
+Eternity and infinity together constitute the ultimatum of spacetime.
+It is therefore necessary first to clarify the logic of eternity in relation to infinity in order to understand several vital consequences:(A) …

 1.35 infinity Read More »